DevReaper0/declarch/README.md

 [3, 26, Warsaw Andrew, 21, Berlin Koichi, 18, Morioh]
 ```

-There is also an example DeclArch configuration in `config.conf`.
+There is also an example DeclArch configuration in `default_declarch.conf`.